singh-cp/second-project-data/API_Documentation.md

 - The API uses **Node Js** on the backend.
 - API uses **MongoDB** for database.
 - POST, PUT & DELETE requests are protected, whereas GET request doesn't require authentication.
-- Please use `x-auth-key` as the key, and `1fb15da6d3d8efb7f774b58884d649e9` as value in headers for **protected/authenticated** routes.
 - Use tools such as **POSTMAN** for simplifying POST, PUT & DELETE requests.
+- Please use `x-auth-key` as the key, and `1fb15da6d3d8efb7f774b58884d649e9` as value in the header for **protected/authenticated** routes.

 ---